San Francisco & Honeysuckle Cake

 I have kids now and I am trying to raise them to be gastronomically adventurous.
 We are having family over for my son’s birthday this weekend.
 My son would rather have banana bread than a standard chocolate or vanilla birthday cake.
 And as good as my banana bread is, birthday cakes should have a bit of pizzazz, they should be something special.

-I talked him into Hummingbird Cake, a Southern classic made with bananas, pineapple, pecans and cream cheese frosting.
+I talked him into what I have since dubbed Honeysuckle Cake (named after the street my mom grew up on), a Southern classic made with bananas, pineapple, pecans and cream cheese frosting.
 I have tasted exactly 2 bites of this kind of cake and have never made one.
 Doesn’t matter.

 The kid is buckled in for the adventure with me.
 If the Indian buffet had been awful, the adventure and the company would have remained excellent.
 Same for birthday cake.
 Maybe it will be comically awful or a new favorite or something in between.